Skip to main content

 Non-registered users can make electronic payments through iCMS for the types of payments which do not require identity authentication.
 These types of payments include fines and search fees.

-Please refer to the “Administrative Instructions on Electronic Payments to the Judiciary” for more information.
+Please refer to the “Administrative Instructions on Electronic Payments to the Judiciary” (202 KB) for more information.

 Part B - Payment Means and Payment Ceiling